L^2-Betti Numbers and Convergence of Normalized Hodge Numbers via the Weak Generic Nakano Vanishing Theorem: Introduction and Main Results

 \begin{cor} Let $X$ be a smooth projective variety of dimension $n$ such that the Albanese map $a_X$ is semismall.
 Then for any integer $k\neq n$ there exists a positive constant $C(k)$ such that

 Furthermore, we have

 \end{cor}

 When combined with L\"uck's Approximation Theorem (\emph{cf}. \cite[Main Theorem]{Luck}), Theorem \ref{main1} can be used to compute the $L^2$-Betti numbers of the Albanese universal cover $\overline{\pi} \colon \overline{X} \rightarrow X$, when the Albanese map of $X$ is semismall.
-Throughout the paper, the \emph{Albanese universal cover} is defined as the fiber product between $a_X$ and the universal topological cover $\pi$ of $\Alb(X)$:
+Throughout the paper, the \emph{Albanese universal cover} is defined as the pullback of $a_X$ via the universal topological cover $\pi$ of $\Alb(X)$:

 where $g=h^{1, 0}(X) = \dim \Alb(X)\neq 0$.
-Notice that, up to a finite cover, the Albanese universal cover coincides the universal abelian cover.
+Notice that, up to a finite cover, the Albanese universal cover coincides with the universal abelian cover.
 Indeed, these infinite covers are equal if and only if $H_1(X, \Z)$ is torsion free.
 We refer to Section \ref{secl2} for the formal definition of $L^2$-Betti numbers of any infinite $G$-covering map $X' \rightarrow X' / G$.
 It turns out that our calculation of $L^2$-Betti numbers holds for a more general class of smooth irregular projective varieties, which we now define.
 We say that $X$ satisfies the \emph{weak generic Nakano vanishing theorem} if for any pair of integers $(p,q) \in [0,n]^2$ such that $p+q \neq n$ we have

 for at least one topologically trivial line bundle $\alpha_{p,q} \in \Pic^0(X)$.
 Instances of varieties that satisfy this property are varieties with semismall Albanese map (\emph{cf}.
 Theorem \ref{psthm}), and varieties that admit one holomorphic $1$-form such that its zero-set is either finite of empty (\emph{cf}.
 Theorem \ref{glthm}).
 We refer to \cite{gl:gv1} and \cite[Introduction, Sections 3.1 and 3.2]{L13} for examples and basic properties of this class of varieties.